suziexi/frameblends.github.io/README.md

 - May 13: Inital Meeting with Professor Turner
 - May 14: Inital onboarding meeting with other GSoC members

-### Blog Report #1
+### Blog Report #1 (Still Updating)
 May 11 ~ May 17

 Part 1: Completed preparation tasks
 After the initial meeting and the group meeting, I gain a more specific sense of the plan, path, and the direction of this project, and also feel supported by a professional and welcoming community.
 After the meeting, I review both my notes and the video recording of my initial project meeting.
 I summarized the tasks and finished some part of it, while also setting a clear timeline of studying, planning, and coding.
 I reach out to the student who had worked on the FrameNet project last year(Yong) from LinkedIn and got his email address.
 Thus, I will email him to clarify some questions about FrameNet 1.7 and Semafor this week.
 I have reached out to Professor Whitehouse and Dr. Uhrig, who expressed interest in my project and proposal during the group meeting.
 Based on the rich amount of information I received, I list some small tasks before setting a timeline and a detailed plan.
 The following small tasks have been completed by May 18, Monday.

-Understand Red Hen Techne Public Site in detail Understand how to create Singularity and other information related to Singularity Understand Red Hen Edge Search Engine and Edge2 Search Engine in detail (e.g., How to search for linguistic patterns)
+- Understand Red Hen Techne Public Site in detail
+- Understand how to create Singularity and other information related to Singularity
+- Understand Red Hen Edge Search Engine and Edge2 Search Engine in detail (e.g., How to search for linguistic patterns)
-Explore the data from Gallina Home, be familiar with the different file extension, especially seg file Be familiar with the existed frame detecting tools, such as Semafor and Open-Sesame packages (These are the packages to decide which is the best candidate for tagging)
+- Explore the data from Gallina Home, be familiar with the different file extension, especially seg file
+- Be familiar with the existed frame detecting tools, such as Semafor and Open-Sesame packages (These are the packages to decide which is the best candidate for tagging)
-Study the mechanism of Berkeley FrameNet, especially Full Text Annotation Read about Semantics “Semantics Boot Camp” written by Elizabeth Coppock & Lucas Champollion Read about MetaNet mentioned by Professor Torrent, especially the paper “Automatic metaphor detection using constructions and frames” (?)
+- Study the mechanism of Berkeley FrameNet, especially Full Text Annotation
+- Read about Semantics “Semantics Boot Camp” written by Elizabeth Coppock & Lucas Champollion
+- Read about MetaNet mentioned by Professor Torrent, especially the paper “Automatic metaphor detection using constructions and frames” (?)
-Read about Global FrameNet mentioned by Professor Torrent, especially the paper “The Multilingual FrameNet Shared Annotation Task: a Preliminary Report”
+- Read about Global FrameNet mentioned by Professor Torrent, especially the paper “The Multilingual FrameNet Shared Annotation Task: a Preliminary Report”
-Reflect about Xi Jing Ping’s speech video, which combined complicated visual and text to create FrameBlends, and as a great example of multimodal communication
+- Reflect about Xi Jing Ping’s speech video, which combined complicated visual and text to create FrameBlends, and as a great example of multimodal communication
-Read some important publications about multimodality, including
-- “Tutorial on Multimodal Machine Learning” from ACL 2017
-- “Multimodal Machine Learning: A Survey and Taxonomy”
-- “Multimodal Fusion for Multimedia Analysis: A Survey”
-- “Deep Multimodal Learning: A survey on recent advances and trends”
+- Read some important publications about multimodality, including --“Tutorial on Multimodal Machine Learning” from ACL 2017 -- “Multimodal Machine Learning: A Survey and Taxonomy” -- “Multimodal Fusion for Multimedia Analysis: A Survey” -- “Deep Multimodal Learning: A survey on recent advances and trends”

 Part 2: Re-thinking about the goal of this project